ecebokli/ear-recognition/README.md

 Dataset used: AWE (cropped)

 Dataset folder should be located in the main folder.
-The prepared dataset is available here:
+The prepared dataset is available here (~89 MB): https://drive.google.com/file/d/14R8W8au6JCGlxAzL4nYbj6jGreMo3aw5/view?usp=sharing

-Every model used is available here: https://drive.google.com/file/d/1ISe2gP4hj3vBxDHm4fiqZculz3wWu8ZQ/view?usp=sharing
+Every model used is available here (~2 GB): https://drive.google.com/file/d/15PsfJl_psm0kKep3q1ukF2a2OzTCITNk/view?usp=sharing

 Models should be placed in the main folder